Inside: Here are the best critical thinking games for kids. Screen-free fun to build problem solving skills.

 Landon: I want to be the colour that wins.

-And while Candyland had its place, it is refreshing to move onto deeper games that encourage critical thinking (sorry, not sorry, Candyland).
+And while Snakes & Ladders had its place, it is refreshing to move onto deeper games that encourage logic and problem solving.
+Games that even adults will enjoy.

 What is the value of critical thinking games?

-- Children plan and strategize, rather than focusing only on the current situation
+- strategize, rather than focusing only on their next move

-These critical thinking games come with our stamp of approval.
+These critical thinking games get two thumbs-up from our family.

 There are many versions of the Rush Hour game.
-Rush Hour Jr. asks kids to free the ice cream truck from a traffic jam.
+In Rush Hour Jr., kids have to free the ice cream truck from a traffic jam.
 What child doesn’t want to be an ice cream truck hero?

 Each version of Rush Hour comes with 40 activity cards with various levels of difficulty.
-To make this game more competitive, create a family chart to see who can solve the most challenges within a certain time frame (say, a week).
+To make this game more competitive, create a family chart to see who can solve the most challenges within a week.

 Purchase Rush Hour here.